EndPointCorp/end-point-blog/2021/11/forwarding-google-forms-responses-to-api.md

 #### 1. Start a new Google Apps Script project

 1. Head to [Google Forms](https://forms.google.com) and create a new form.
-2. Click the triple-dots icon at the top-right corner of the form and choose _Script Editor_.
+2. Click the triple-dots icon at the top-right corner of the form and choose "Script Editor".
 3. You should now see the Google Apps Script editor.
 Great!
-Let's change the project name to something more descriptive (e.g. _Forward to API_).
+Let's change the project name to something more descriptive (e.g. "Forward to API").

 #### 2. Add triggers to the script for initialization

 Google Apps Script allows you to install triggers to the current form.
 The ones we are interested in right now are `onOpen`, which runs when a user that has edit access opens the form, and `onInstall`, which runs when a user installs the add-on in the Google Forms form.
-There are other events that you might be interested in, listed [here](https://developers.google.com/apps-script/guides/triggers).
+There are other events that you might be interested in listed [here](https://developers.google.com/apps-script/guides/triggers).

 We will also need to provide a way for users to set the outgoing URL for each response.
 The easiest would be to hardcode it in the code, but we can make our add-on a little bit more configurable; let's also create a sidebar that contains the configuration interface for the users to change the settings for our add-on, in this case the destination URL for the responses.